 Get a Lawyer

 After you’ve gathered yourself, you need to consider getting a lawyer immediately.
 You need to use their expertise and knowledge for your advantage.
 Use the one phone call you get very wisely.
 If you have a lawyer, you can call them directly.
 If you don’t, call someone who can get you one.
 Your lawyer can guide you of all the possible consequences.
 You need to be well prepared before you go to court and have a strong defense ready for your case.

 Give Minimum Information

 When and if you get arrested, try not to speak too much and maintain your composure.
 If you start having emotional breakdowns, it might affect negatively on your case.
-In addition, except for your identification, try to keep the conversation to the minimum.
+In such case, I would advice you to contact White Sands drug rehab and the negative impact it can have on your mind and your body.
 Remember, along with verbal statements, written statements can be used against you as well.
 Wait for your lawyer before proceeding with any statements or clarifications.

 All drug possessions are defined differently and the penalties vary case by case.
 Certain reports suggest that the use of illegal prescriptions for drugs has escalated to a huge extent over the years.
 Therefore, the punishments for this crime can vary as they depend on some factors like the quantity of the drug, its type and if the person possessing it is carrying a valid prescription or not.

 The production, dealing, or even distribution of Schedule I and II drugs in small quantities is a federal offense.
 The federal penalty can be from five to forty years of imprisonment and/or a penalty of a maximum of $2 million fine for an individual.
 Of course, the best way to avoid facing punishments for drug possession is to completely stop using the illegal ones.
 The addiction or the increasing profits may make it difficult at first, but ask a simple question to yourself; is it worth the risk?